These inequalities don't take no guff. They lay down the law. Better not cross 'em.

 Don't forget that this symbol can be flip-flopped so it's not pointing in the same direction every time.
 Always check for the big open side.
 This little guy is hungry; he's always trying to get his chompers on the biggest meal.

-Remember that as we go further right on the number line that the numbers become larger, and as we go further left, the numbers become smaller.
+Remember that as we go further to the right on the number line, the numbers become larger, and as we go further left, the numbers become smaller.
 They may get even smaller yet if they take a sip from that bottle with the label "Drink Me."